 Currently Enrolled High School Student or Home School Student (Dual Enrollment — Advance at College)

-Applicants who are enrolled as 11th or 12th grade students in high school, including home school students, may apply to enroll for classes at Community College of Philadelphia for the purpose of earning college credits prior to high school graduation.
-Eligible students must possess the academic skills, as evidenced by the College’s placement test, needed to meet the challenges of college-level courses.
+11th and 12th grade high school students, including home school students, may enroll in courses at Community College of Philadelphia and earn college credits prior to high school graduation.
+Eligible students must possess the academic skills, as evidenced by the College’s placement assessment, needed to meet the challenges of college-level coursework.
 For further information, visit our Advance at College page.

 In extraordinary cases the College may grant admission to applicants who have completed at least the eighth grade, and demonstrate academic skill and maturity necessary for college work.
 Prior to acceptance, applicants must demonstrate an ability to benefit from instruction in a collegiate setting as evidenced by the College’s placement test, submit a portfolio for appropriate subject areas and interview with the director of Admissions.
 Applicants must place at college-level on the placement test and are not allowed to take developmental courses.
 The goal of the interview with the director of Admissions is to discuss expectations of college faculty, coursework and awareness of mature content in subject areas.
 Applicants must be accompanied by a legal guardian or parent when attending the admissions interview.

 Applicants who are at least 65 years old and residents of Philadelphia can register for one tuition-free credit course per semester on a space-available basis.
 An online admission application must be completed.
 Course registration will begin two weeks prior to the start of the semester.
 Noncredit courses are not included in this offer.
 A Senior Citizen Registration fee is charged for seniors who participate in this program.
 View tuition and fee information.

 For financial aid determination, enrollment verification and other reasons, students are classified based upon the number of credits for which they are enrolled in a semester.

 - 12 credits or more — full-time status